Friday, April 22, 2016

 Preparing homes for solitary bees, like Mason bees, and Leaf-cutter bees in wood.
 Drill 5/16" holes, 6 inches deep, ensure some roof-type section to keep the rain out, and hang min 3 feet off the ground facing southeast.
 Critical- they need a source of moist clay nearby.

-See more resource links (at bottom of this posting) about the Mason bee, a Vermont native, a solitary bee that rarely stings, (feels like a mosquito bite), and which is many times more effective pollinator than the European honeybee.
+See more resource links (at the bottom of this posting) about the Mason bee, a Vermont native, a solitary bee that rarely stings (feels like a mosquito bite), and which is many times more effective a pollinator than the European honeybee.

 Along with spring flowers, Maple and Willow trees are good sources of early food for bees.